Elizabeth Small1,2,3

 BMDB data

 Elizabeth Small was born cir.
-1840 at Makerstoun, ROX, SCT.5 She married Robert Dickson, son of Robert Dickson and Jemima Richardson, on 23 Feb 1872 at Ednam, ROX, SCT; (date/place from igi), Dist 788 #1 cert shows: Robert ag lab, single, 31, living Kinderside, s/o Robert Dickson farm steward and Jemima m.s.
+1840 Makerstoun, ROX.5 She married Robert Dickson, son of Robert Dickson and Jemima Richardson, on 23 Feb 1872 Ednam, ROX, SCT; (date/place from igi), Dist 788 #1 cert shows: Robert ag lab, single, 31, living Kinderside, s/o Robert Dickson farm steward and Jemima m.s.
 Richardson, mar.
 Elizabeth a single, 30 yr old dom. serv living Kelso, d/o Thomas Small farm steward and Elizabeth Blakie.
 Wit: Henry Dickson (assumed to be Robert's brother) and Elizabeth Small.
-(NB birth cert of son Robert has date incorrectly as 27th Feb).5,2,6,3
+(NB birth cert of son Robert has date incorrectly as 27th Feb.)5,2,6,3

 Elizabeth Dickson died aft.
 1901 ?Coldstream, BEW, SCT.7